Load balancer overview

 or and UPDATE

-that query will be sent to that database exclusively.
-This allows a PgDog deployment to proxy an entire PostgreSQL cluster without configuring separate read and write endpoints.
+, that query will be sent to primary.
+This allows a PgDog deployment to proxy an entire PostgreSQL cluster without creating separate read and write endpoints.

 Configuration

-The load balancer is enabled automatically when a database cluster contains more than one database.
-For example:
+The load balancer is enabled automatically when cluster contains more than one database, for example:

 [[databases]]